alihasanaj/react-phone-store-basic/README.md

 About: Basic bootstrap and react phone website

-What I used: React, Bootstrap, Font Awesome, Google Fonts, Netlify
+What I used:
+React
+Bootstrap
+Font Awesome
+Google Fonts
+Netlify
+PayPal Sandbox

 What I learned:
 Basic creation of modals